tarantool/doc/doc/1.9/reference/reference_rock/vshard/index.rst

 Failover
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-A failover fiber is running on every router.
+A failover fiber is running on every ``router``.
 If a master of a replica set becomes unavailable, the failover redirects read requests to the replicas.
 Write requests are rejected with an error until the master becomes available.